MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/roles-in-meetings-or-live-events.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about the roles in a Teams live event or meeting.
+description: Learn about the Presenter and attendee capabilities a Teams live event or meeting.
 appliesto:
 - Microsoft Teams
 localization_priority: Priority
 ---
-Roles in a Teams live event or meeting
+Presenter and attendee capabilities in a Teams live event or meeting
 ======================================================

 Microsoft Teams live events or meetings support many attendee types.
 Attendees can access various live event or meeting features based on their roles inside or outside of an organization.